-Every child needs a complex set of vision skills, and an exam is the best way to make sure your child’s are corrected if they’re not working properly.
-Some of the vision skills your child needs are:
+Every child needs a complex set of vision skills, and an exam is the best way to make sure your children are corrected if they’re not working properly.
+Some of the visual skills your child needs are:

-- Visual acuity, the ability to see clearly to the front of the room, at arm’s length at a computer monitor, and close up for book reading
+Visual acuity is the ability to see clearly to the front of the room, at arm’s length at a computer monitor, and close up for book reading

-- Visual perception, the ability to organize shapes on a printed page and recognize them.
+Visual perception is the ability to organize shapes on a printed page and recognize them.
 This is crucial for your child’s reading skills